vinaya-class/vinaya-class.github.io/src/08-robes-1.md

 **Effort:** at dawnrise, being outside of 'the same area' than where one's robes are located.

-*Dawnrise* may be determined by stretching one's hand out and seeing the lines on one's palm, or by seeing the green colour of the leaves.
-This approximately corresponds to the time of *nautical twilight*, the Sun being 12 to 6 degrees under the horizon.
+*Days and Dawns:*

+The Vinaya definition for *one day* is the period of time between two dawnrises.

+If one extends a hand and is able to see the lines in the palm (assuming the sky is clear), the dawnrise *has already passed*.

+One may also use a clock and the time of *nautical twilight*.
+While the Sun is between 12 and 6 degrees below the horizon, dawnrise *has not yet passed*.
+Once the Sun is less than 6 degrees below the horizon, dawnrise *has passed*.

 '*The same area*' may be within *hatthapasa* (arm's reach), in the same room, building, or the monastery grounds, depending on the local